How to make a payment with our new digital service.

 How we cOULD help you

-Interactive Entertainment Lead - PAUL FRANKS
+PAUL FRANKS

-Paul has been with Coutts for over 20 years and is an experienced commercial banker looking after our Interactive Entertainment clients.
-He understands the needs of the modern entrepreneur and what they expect.
-He’s a keen networker with an enviable address book of contacts and thrives on opportunities to introduce clients to one another where relevant, finding ways to add value and support their aspirations.
 Paul’s experience means he understands the amplification lending can provide through new and innovative ways to assist clients.
-This has been particularly valuable in the technology and computer games spaces where he has built his expertise in funding against certain available tax incentives.
+This has been particularly valuable in the technology and computer games spaces, where he built his expertise in funding against certain available tax incentives.

 Paul holds the Diploma in Banking supported by the Chartered Banker Institute.